hashicorp/terraform-provider-aws/website/docs/r/s3_bucket_object_lock_configuration.html.markdown

 * `expected_bucket_owner` - (Optional, Forces new resource) The account ID of the expected bucket owner.
 * `object_lock_enabled` - (Optional, Forces new resource) Indicates whether this bucket has an Object Lock configuration enabled.
 Defaults to `Enabled`.
 Valid values: `Enabled`.
 * `rule` - (Required) Configuration block for specifying the Object Lock rule for the specified object [detailed below](#rule).
 * `token` - (Optional) A token to allow Object Lock to be enabled for an existing bucket.
+You must contact AWS support for the bucket's "Object Lock token".
+The token is generated in the back-end when [versioning](https://docs.aws.amazon.com/AmazonS3/latest/userguide/manage-versioning-examples.html) is enabled on a bucket.
+For more details on versioning, see the [`aws_s3_bucket_versioning` resource](s3_bucket_versioning.html.markdown).

 ### rule